ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/build.md

 After the Secure build process completes, the MongoDB image is pushed to the DockerHub repository, from where it will be later pulled to create the MongoDB virtual server.

-## Procedure to create the digital banking image
+## Creating the digital banking image

 You will follow the same steps as mentioned in the section above but use a configuration file that specifies the details that are required for the digital banking application.